 - I thought the content was excellent.
 Very good examples taken from common contracts.

-Ken was able to convince me of the problems with a lot of commonly used contract language. - Very good intellectual engagement of the issues.
-Materials were well prepared and useful. - I wish I had taken this course early on in my career.
-Excellent program for practitioners of all levels. - Thought provoking as always.
+Ken was able to convince me of the problems with a lot of commonly used contract language.

+- Digestible and practical advice.

+- Thought provoking as always.

 Excellent course.
 Very practical and useful.